Mushfiqur Rahim: Captaincy

-Mushfiqur Rahim retained the vice-captaincy for the home Test series against India in January and February 2010.
+Rahim retained the vice-captaincy for the home Test series against India in January and February 2010.
 On 21 January, in the fifth day of the first Test, he scored his maiden Test century and the fastest by a Bangladeshi in Test cricket, off only 112 balls as Bangladesh delayed an Indian victory, being the last man out as India won by 113 runs.
 England toured Bangladesh in February and March for two Tests and three ODIs, where Bangladesh lost all two formats.
-In the series, Mushfiqur Rahim was his team's second-highest run-scorer.
+In the series, Rahim was his team's second-highest run-scorer.
 He scored two half-centuries in the first Test, becoming the 6th Bangladeshi batsman to perform the feat.

-Having impressed at home, Mushfiqur Rahim's performance in the return tour in England in May was expected to be crucial for the rankings.
-In the tour, Mushfiqur Rahim could only manage 40 runs from two Tests as Bangladesh's batsmen struggled in English conditions and slumped to a 2–0 defeat.
-In the first ODI of the tour Mushfiqur Rahim was struck in the face while keeping wickets to spinner Faisal Hossain.
+Having impressed at home, Rahim's performance in the return tour in England in May was expected to be crucial for the rankings.
+In the tour, Rahim could only manage 40 runs from two Tests as Bangladesh's batsmen struggled in English conditions and slumped to a 2–0 defeat.
+In the first ODI of the tour Rahim was struck in the face while keeping wickets to spinner Faisal Hossain.
 An x-ray revealed no fractures, however as a precaution he was rested for a week, missing the rest of the series.

 In November 2010, BCB announced 16 central contracts.
-Mushfiqur Rahim was one of six players in the top level.
-In December 2010, Tamim Iqbal replaced Mushfiqur Rahim as Bangladesh's vice-captain.
+Rahim was one of six players in the top level.
+In December 2010, Tamim Iqbal replaced Rahim as Bangladesh's vice-captain.

 2011-2012

-Mushfiqur Rahim was included in Bangladesh's 15-man squad for the 2011 World Cup.
-Bangladesh were knocked out in the group stage and Mushfiqur Rahim had a poor tournament personally.
+Rahim was included in Bangladesh's 15-man squad for the 2011 World Cup.
+Bangladesh were knocked out in the group stage and Rahim had a poor tournament personally.
 There were suggestions that he could be dropped, especially as fellow wicket-keeper Dhiman Ghosh was scoring heavily in Bangladesh's domestic competition.
-In August 2011, Mushfiqur hit 101 runs from 100 balls having his second century against Zimbabwe which was not enough to stop Bangladesh losing the third one-day series by five runs.
+In August 2011, hit 101 runs from 100 balls having his second century against Zimbabwe which was not enough to stop Bangladesh losing the third one-day series by five runs.